krishnakalakkad/kinematics-learning-game/README.md

 5. Debug.
 6. Repeat.

-One of the first hurdles I had to overcome was implementing first person mechanics, by using my six step process, I managed to write a function that lets the player look around:
+One of the first hurdles I had to overcome was implementing a first person mechanism.
+By using my six step process, I managed to write a function that lets the player look around:

 ```
 void Update()